What Is The Gcf Of 9 And 21

 • What is the difference between GCF and LCM?
 The greatest common factor (GCF) is the largest number that divides both numbers without a remainder, while the least common multiple (LCM) is the smallest number that is a multiple of both numbers.
 They are related by the formula: LCM(a, b) x GCF(a, b) = a x b.

 • Can the GCF of two numbers be 1?
 Yes, if two numbers are relatively prime (meaning they share no common factors other than 1), their GCF is 1.
-For example, the GCF of 9 and 10 is 1.
+Here's one way to look at it: the GCF of 9 and 10 is 1.

 • How can I find the GCF of more than two numbers?
 You can extend the methods described above.
 For prime factorization, you find the prime factors of each number and identify the common prime factors.
 For the Euclidean algorithm, you can iteratively find the GCF of pairs of numbers until you find the GCF of all numbers.